ggreer/geoff.greer.fm/_posts/2012-06-09-nodejs-complaints.md

 });
 {% endhighlight %}

 But that doesn't completely solve the problem.
 The user gets no useful error message, just a timeout.
 Also, you still have to write a bullet-proof error handler.
 If you throw an error trying to log a stack trace, it's lights-out for your web server.
-This can mostly be mitigated by putting everything in a big try/catch, but
+This can mostly be mitigated by putting everything in a big try/catch, but that's effectively writing an error handler for your error handler.

+Hopefully, errors will be more isolated in the future.
+Node.js 0.8 will introduce [domains](http://nodejs.org/docs/v0.7.9/api/domain.html).
+These allow you to restrict errors to

+But for now, you're screwed.
 This kind of coupling is insane.
 Web servers solved these problems decades ago.
 Node.js forces you to reinvent the wheel.

-Performance.